oleggromov/oleggromov.com/content/notes/2018-03-typescript-initiation-guide/index.md

 Since the [default value](https://webpack.js.org/configuration/resolve/#resolve-enforceextension) is `['.js', '.json']`, make sure to add `'.json'` as well in case your code imports JSON files without specifiying extensions.

-The entry point for SauronStyle library is `src/sauron-style.js` but once we rewrite the main module into TypeScript too, it has to be changed to have the right extension:
+The entry point for the SauronStyle library is `src/sauron-style.js` but once we rewrite the main module into TypeScript too, it has to be changed to have the right extension:

 ```diff
 -  entry: path.resolve(__dirname, 'src/sauron-style.js'),